KnIfER/PolymPic/readme.md

 - Smooth scroll and fling handling.
 - Invoke **Colordict** or **Google Translate** for easy reading.

-> The PDF Viewer Support content URI and request permisison at runtime.
-You can still use it event when you deny the permission request, entering read-only mode.
+> The PDF viewer supports content URI and will request permisison at runtime.
+You can still use it event when you deny it's permission requests, entering read-only mode.

 ### How to invoke PolymPic to view PDFs at a specific page in your own project:
 1. Essential